The Electric MINI Hatchback is Open For Orders

 There will be 4 different driving modes in the new electric MINI as standard, so buyers can quickly switch Sport, Mid, Green and Green+ depending on the conditions (and the distance to the nearest charger.)
 In Sport mode the motor is more aggressive, the steering is more direct and better weighted and the car will accelerate more impressively, alternatively, in the most economical ‘Green+’ mode, features like the air-con are switched off to ensure the maximum range from the battery.

 The Electric MINI goes on sale with three trim levels, prices starting from £24,400 after the governments Plug-In Car Grant and the order books are already open.
 Lease deals have been announced too, with monthly prices starting from £299.
-This will land you an ‘entry level’ model that comes particularly well equipped, with MINIs new Digital Dashboard, Sat Nav, Real-Time Traffic info as well as LED headlights and taillights.
-Deliveries of the first models are expected to begin in the first few months of 2020.
-We simply cannot wait, but what do you make of the new electric MINI?
+This will land you a Level 1 model that comes particularly well equipped, with MINIs new Digital Dashboard, Sat Nav, Real-Time Traffic info as well as LED headlights and taillights.